 We spend our lives trying to find balance in what we do, whether it be balancing our checkbook, time, or our diet.
 Improving our physical balance is also important, especially as we age.
 Balance is control.
-Once you learn how to balance while riding a bike, you can control the movements to make an even flow.
-Similarly body balance promotes an even flow and prevents injury.
+For example, once you learn how to balance while riding a bike, you can control the movements to make an even flow.
+Similarly, body balance promotes an even flow and prevents injury.

 - Place your hands on your hips and stand with weight evenly distributed between both feet

 - Ground into the left foot, plugging the four corners of the feet into the mat

 - Gently bring up the right foot and rest the foot above the ankle and below the knee on the standing(left) leg.